 The bed elevation is a key determinant of lagoon water levels and influences the stability of the outlet channel.
 Higher bed elevations have the advantage of better meeting the Biological Opinion's performance criteria of higher lagoon water levels.
 Higher lagoon water levels would increase seepage through the beach berm, potentially reducing conveyance requirements and the possibility of scour in the outlet channel.
 A higher outlet channel is also less likely to be closed by waves.
-On the other hand, lower bed elevations reduce the potential energy which may cause outlet channel scour, provide a greater buffer before flood stage, and may reduce the release of oxygen-depleting organic matter from inundated upstream marshes8.
+On the other hand, lower bed elevations reduce the potential energy, which may cause outlet channel scour, provide a greater buffer before flood stage, and may reduce the release of oxygen-depleting organic matter from inundated upstream marshes8.
 Developing a better feel the optimal bed elevation is one objective of the adaptive management plan.

-The Phase 1 performance criteria are to develop an outlet channel that supports a stable, perched lagoon with water surface elevations at approximately 7 ft NGVD for several months (Section 3.1).
-Stable conditions imply that river inflow into the lagoon would be approximately the same as the sum of outflow through the outlet channel and seepage through the beach berm.
+The Phase 1 performance criteria are to develop an outlet channel that supports a stable, perched lagoon with water surface elevations at approximately 7 ft NGVD for several months (Section 3.2).
+Stable conditions imply that river inflows into the lagoon would be approximately the same as the sum of outflow through the outlet channel and seepage through the beach berm.
 Stable conditions also imply that net sand deposition or erosion does not impair the outlet channel's function.
+However, this goal may not be achievable in 2019 because additional constraints in place during this year call for modified performance criteria.